In this Safeguarding Guide for Dental Nurses

 The four categories are:

-• Neglect – this is the persistent failure to meet a child/young person’s basic physical and/or psychological needs, likely to result in the serious impairment of the child/young person’s development.
-Neglect may occur during pregnancy, for example as a result of maternal substance abuse, maternal mental ill health or learning difficulties or a cluster of such issues.
+This is the persistent failure to meet a child/young person’s basic physical and/or psychological needs, likely to result in the serious impairment of the child/young person’s development.
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse, maternal mental ill health or learning difficulties or a cluster of such issues.
 Where there is domestic abuse and violence towards a carer, the needs of the child may be neglected.
+Once a child is born, neglect may involve a parent or carer failing to:

 - Provide adequate food, clothing and shelter, including exclusion from home or abandonment